AmjadShakhshir/dev-profile-analyzer/README.md

 ## **This will:**
     - Load all JSON profiles from the profiles/ directory.
     - Process them in parallel using multiprocessing workers.
+    - Filter out profiles that have fewer than 3 companies.
     - Compute conditional probabilities P(Skill | Company).
     - Print the results in the following format:
 ```less